 Natural Earth is a great site for a variety of natural and socio-political datasets such as rivers, roads, boundaries, on a global scale.
 Includes large scale sets (detailed) and small scale (generalized) data.
+Natural Earth data is optimized for cartography.

 Boundary and administrative data with select US Census demographic data.
 Shapefiles have demographic data pre-joined; Geodatabases come with features (i.e. shapes) packaged with Census data tables.
 Caveat: table headings are not descriptive --you'll have to refer to a codebook to know which variables are which.